RY-1012/Ai-Chat-Bot/README.md

-# 🚀 Real-Time Chat Application with ChatGPT
+# 🚀 Real-Time Chat Application
 **Angular + Node.js + Socket.IO + OpenAI**

 A modern real-time web chat application where users can talk with each other and also with **ChatGPT AI** inside the same chat room.